Nazeer2013/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Any run that doesn't fall within the slack factor or slack amount of the evaluation metric with respect to the best performing run will be terminated.

-## AutoML User Case I without validation data size
+## AutoML User Case II without validation data size

 **Results: Accuracy: 0.918 with VotingEnsemble as best model selected**